ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 #

-## Game Manager Functionality
-Game Managers (GMs) handle a variety of responsibilities, including **game state management, system coordination, and global functionality**.
-While a GM may also manage elements like score tracking, scene transitions, or event handling, in this section, we will focus specifically on how it manages **game states** and ensures smooth transitions between them.
-To demonstrate how this works in practice, we will be building the GameManager for our example game *One Wild Night*.

-### Game States
+## Game States
+One of the core responsibilities of a Game Manager is **game state management**.
 GameStates define **what the game is doing right now**; for example, `MainMenu`, `GamePlay`, or `GameOver`.
 They represent mutually exclusive, player-visible modes.
 Systems like scoring, level progression, or UI updates are **not GameStates**; instead, they are **actions or systems that respond to the current state**.

-For instance, the scoring system only updates during `GamePlay` and ignores input on other states.
+For instance, the scoring system only updates during `GamePlay` and ignores input in other states.
 Similarly, level progression triggers only while the player is actively playing.
 By centralizing the current mode in a GameState, all other systems can **check the state and behave appropriately**, making the game logic easier to manage, more predictable, and scalable as new states are added.

-#### State Pattern vs Finite State Machine (FSM)
+### State Pattern vs Finite State Machine (FSM)
 Beyond **GameStates**, states are used in many other contexts in games.
 For example, a character could have states like `Idle`, `Walk`, `Run`, and `Jump`, while an AI NPC might have states such as `Patrol`, `Attack`, or `Sleep`.
-Whether managing individual object states or overarching game states, there are two common approaches: the Finite State Machine (FSM) and the State Pattern.
+Whether managing individual object states or overarching game states, there are two common approaches: the **Finite State Machine (FSM)** and the **State Pattern**.

-- **Finite State Machine (FSM):** is are predefined states, typically represented as an enum.
+**Finite State Machine (FSM):** is are predefined states, typically represented as an enum.
 Transitions between states are controlled in a centralized system, such as the GameManager or the object the states relate to.
 Each state triggers the relevant logic when entered, but the behavior is handled in one place.

 **✅ Pros:**
 - Simple to implement and easy to read